Part 3 - Professional Services

 - Staffing.
 Dental program activities at the service unit level are the responsibility of the Chief, Dental Unit.
 Additional staff may include: Deputy Chief, Dental Unit; Chief, Dental Unit-Satellite; Staff Dental Officer, Dental Assistant Supervisor, Dental Assistant, Dental Hygienist, and clerical staff.

-The staffing of each service unit dental program is a function of the size of the population served and the clinical facilities and may be IHS or tribally managed.
+The staffing of each service unit dental program is a function of the size of the population served and the clinical facilities available.
+Service Units may contain one or more facilities and may be IHS or tribally managed.

 - Relationship to Tribal Groups.
 The service unit relationship to tribal groups may be a consultative one for programs operated in traditional IHS settings or, in tribally managed settings, service unit staff may be employed and/or supervised by the tribal organization.
 Support is provided through the delivery of curative and preventive dental service and the exchange of information about the oral health needs of the community.